JakubJT/PolWarmDictionary_Backend/README.md

    Returns a list of words that are translations of the given word.
    - /word/getwordbyid – endpoint used to retrieve a given word from the database using a word id.
 It takes a word id (int wordId) as an argument.
 Returns the searched word (Word object).

-- POST endpoints:
+- Endpoint POST:

   - /word/createword – endpoint for creating a new word in the database.
 It takes a Word object as an argument.

+- Endpoint PUT:

   - /word/editword – endpoint for modifying a given word in the database.
 It takes a Word object as an argument.

 - Endpoint DELETE: